Vyral/caleb-davis/_posts/2019-08-26-3-factors-to-consider-before-you-decide-to-buy-a-home.md

 {% include pullquote.html %}

 The second factor is your **timeline horizon**.
-Are you’re looking to move within the next month, six months, or 12 months?
+Are you looking to move within the next month, six months, or 12 months?
 If it’s within the next month, go talk to a real estate professional as soon as you can.
 If your timeline horizon is six to 12 months, you have more time to determine whether your finances are in order.&nbsp;

 The last factor is the one thing you don’t have control over: **interest rates**.
 Rates are significantly low right now, so it might not be a bad idea to consider buying soon.&nbsp;